TenebrisNoctua/ClassPP/docs/api-reference/errors.md

 An unknown error has occured.
 ```

 Class++ ran into a problem, but it cannot associate it with a valid error type.
-This error is meant to be a fallback error, and may only occur if the internal code isn't running properly.
+This is meant to be a fallback error, and may only occur if the internal code isn't running properly.